 Can I still apply for a scholarship if I haven’t already?

 Yes!
-We have extended the deadline until May 1, 2016.
+You may apply until April 1, 2017.
 If you haven’t received the email about submitting the scholarship application, email firstname.lastname@example.org and we will be happy to send you the information.

 I applied for a scholarship but haven’t heard anything yet…what does that mean?